Hi. My name is Steve.

 So, to take advantage of this technology Paul didn’t have, I make a podcast called Fire On Your Head which I started all the way back in 2007 before podcasting was even cool.
 I also often podcast it up with other bloggers and authors I really dig, usually all of them over Skype from various places around the world.

-I’ve also been blogging since 2004, and writing books since 2013, and now also help coach other first-time authors and entrepreneurs, helping others write their books and bringing their manuscript to the market.
+I’ve also been blogging since 2004, and writing books since 2013, and now also help coach other first-time authors and entrepreneurs, helping others write their books and bringing their manuscripts to the market.

 On a final note, I am Canadian (and not ashamed of it), and my wife Lili is Peruvian (and definitely not ashamed of it) and we have two little daughters who I guess would be a Perunadian.